Safni2001/mini-crm/README.md

 -   Use pagination for large datasets
 -   Implement proper caching strategies

+### 4. Email Notification

+-   env configutations are in env example folder
+-   used personal email credenitial for mailtrap

 ## Conclusion

 This Mini CRM system demonstrates modern full-stack development practices with proper separation of concerns, authentication, data management, and user interface.
 The Laravel backend provides a robust API with proper validation, authentication, and file handling.
 The React frontend offers a rich user experience with proper state management, caching, and performance optimizations.